Cinnamon and Kale

 Plain gluten free flour.
 I used a standard supermarket blend without xanthan gum.
 It is a mix of rice, potato, tapioca, maize, and buckwheat flours.
 If you've only got gluten free self raising flour, you can use that and omit the baking powder.

-Baking powder - make sure that it's gluten free.
-Most seem to be GF now, but it's worth checking the label.
+Baking powder gives the pancakes a lovely fluffy texture.
+Make sure that your baking powder is gluten free, most seem to be GF now, but it's worth checking the label.

 Milk.
-I used skimmed milk, but you could also use whole milk or oat milk if you want dairy free gluten free drop scones.
+I use skimmed milk, but you could also use whole milk or oat milk if you want dairy free gluten free drop scones.

 You'll also need a drizzle of oil to grease the pan.